Browse these listings as a great example of the Lamerie pattern which would make a very special gift for the silver collector on your shopping list.

 The Vintage design features grapes (a popular design element since the ancient Greeks), while the great variety of pieces made gives collectors plenty to look for.
 How many pieces were made in this pattern?
 The usual answer is “over 100,” but the actual number is very difficult to establish.

+From Silver Threads Website.
 The early 1900s saw the introduction of a number of grape patterns in American silver plate.
 The four that collectors most frequently seek are: Vintage, introduced in 1904 by International Silver, 1847 Rogers Bros. mark; Moselle, 1906, American Silver Co., World Brand mark; La Vigne, 1908, Oneida, 1881 Rogers mark; and La Concorde, 1910, Oneida, Wm.
 A Rogers mark.
 Read the full article here